fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 ### Similarities to Metal Gear Rising's Jetstream Sam

-{% include img.html url="/img/rwby-adam-tarus-vs-mgr-jetsream-sam.jpg" description="The Black Trailer's masked man and Metal Gear Rising's Jetstream Sam." %}
+{% image "/img/rwby-adam-tarus-vs-mgr-jetsream-sam.jpg", "The Black Trailer's masked man and Metal Gear Rising's Jetstream Sam." %}

 The masked man in the third trailer bears a striking resemblance to Metal Gear Rising's Jetstream Sam: samurai-like draw strikes, red sword that was previously gray in earlier versions of the trailer (can't find this image/clip), and trigger-based blade launching scabbard (though the masked man's sheath goes even farther by serving as a standalone gun which is pretty neat).